-College Writing

-College Algebra or

-Mathematical Reasoning

-Intro to Psychology

-Intro to Sociology

-or Public Administration

-Intro to Criminal Justice

-Humanities Core

-Ethics Elective
+College Writing College Algebra or Mathematical Reasoning Intro to Psychology Intro to Sociology or Public Administration Intro to Criminal Justice College 101: Freshman Experience (1 cr)

-PA Criminal Law

-Introduction to Search & Seizure

-Intro to Computer Apps.

-or Computer Apps.
+Humanities Elective Ethics Elective PA Criminal Law Introduction to Search & Seizure Intro to Computer Apps. or Computer Apps.
 II

-Juvenile Delinquency

-The Correctional Community

-Police Operations

-Forensic Science

-Drugs & Behavior
+Juvenile Delinquency The Correctional Community Police Operations Forensic Science Drugs & Behavior

-Firearms and Police Combat Situations

-or Social Problems or CJS200 Internship

-Drugs and Behavior

-Preliminary Law Enforcement & Criminal
+Firearms and Police Combat Situations or Social Problems or CJS200 Internship Drugs and Behavior Preliminary Law Enforcement & Criminal Investigation Effective Speaking Criminology OR Elective Diversity/Global Studies Elective Capstone Seminar (1 cr)

-Investigation

-Effective Speaking

-Criminology Elective

-Diversity/Global Studies Elective

-Capstone Seminar (1 cr)

-- Developmental courses may be required as prerequisites - Introduction to Criminal Justice is a pre-requisite for all other criminal justice courses. - Additional fees not included in tuition apply for this course and include but may not be limited to:
+Developmental courses may be required as prerequisites

+Introduction to Criminal Justice is a pre-requisite for all other criminal justice courses.
-The cost of a background check Rental of Firing Range Time Eye and Ear Protective Gear Ammunition Rental of firearms Targets

-Students make payment directly to the Firing Range
+Additional fees not included in tuition apply for this course and include but may not be limited to : The cost of a background check Rental of Firing Range Time Eye and Ear Protective Gear Ammunition Rental of firearms Targets Students make payment directly to the Firing Range